Easy Rocky Road is truly one of the easiest treats that you can make!

 Instructions

-• Line a 9 x 9 inch pan with foil.
+• Line a 9 x 9 inch pan with parchment or foil.

-• Melt together the chocolate chips and peanut butter over low heat until smooth.
+• In a medium-sized pot over low heat, melt together the chocolate chips and peanut butter, mixing until smooth.

-• Stir in nuts and remove from heat.
-Allow to cool 3-4 minutes.
+• Stir in walnuts and peanuts and remove from heat.
+Allow to cool for 3-4 minutes.* Fold in the marshmallows until coated.

-• Spread in pan and refrigerate until firm.
+• Spread mixture into the lined pan and refrigerate for 2 hours or until firm.

 Notes